andrey-lawyer/simple-event-calendar/README.md

 - Calendar will cover only one same day.
 - Users can add/remove events from their calendar.
 - Users can export their calendar in JSON format.
+- User should be able to log in and persist his inputs between logins.
+- Calendar should be rendered on the server with all events.

 ## Technologies